nikbearbrown/mba-economics/chapters/20-economic-growth.md

 **Exercise 5 — Stress test the Solow model.** Ask an LLM to identify three real-world growth phenomena that the Solow model handles well and three that it handles poorly.
 The exercise teaches that the Solow framework is a useful baseline with known limitations, not a complete theory.

-## What comes next

-Chapter 21 — Unemployment looks at one of the major macroeconomic indicators we touched on in Chapter 19: who's not working and why.
-Chapter 22 — Inflation does the same for the rate of price change.
-Chapters 23 and 24 begin assembling the macro models — the AD-AS framework — that try to explain how growth, unemployment, and inflation interact.

-**What would change my mind.** The case that institutions are the deep determinant of long-run growth rests on cross-country comparative evidence that is correlational.
-If a major country with weak institutions sustained extraordinary growth for a long period (which has not yet happened), or if a major country with strong institutions stagnated for an extended period despite no obvious institutional decline (the U.S. post-2005 productivity slowdown is concerning if not yet definitive), the framework would weaken.

-**Still puzzling.** I do not have a clean explanation for the post-2005 productivity slowdown in the U.S. The productivity is happening (we see it in technology); it's not showing up in the aggregate measured statistics; and the longer this disconnect persists, the more uncomfortable the question becomes for the standard growth-accounting framework.
-Either the measurement is broken, the productivity is not as large as it appears in narrow domains, or the gains are accruing to a small slice of the economy in ways the aggregate statistics don't reflect.

-*Byline: Nik Bear Brown.*
 ---

 ## LLM Exercise — Chapter 20: Economic Growth (Policy Brief Project)